AlphaQ3000/Groqbot/README.md

-# Groqbot
+# Docubot
-Groqbot is an AI chatbot designed to answer questions based on provided documents using Retrieval-Augmented Generation (RAG).
+Docubot is an AI chatbot designed to answer questions based on provided documents using Retrieval-Augmented Generation (RAG).
 It leverages the Groq API with the Llama3 model, LangChain for document processing, and Streamlit for the user interface.

 FEATURES
 Document Ingestion: Input and store multiple texts.